All donations to the club are very much appreciated – thank you for your support

 Donations will be used to provide security during these uncertain times and to further improve the quality and equipment of the Club.

 New donations and donations that have already been made by members can also generate more money for the Club by registering for Gift Aid.
 By doing this we will get an extra 25p for every pound donated.

 To donate, or to retrospectively register for Gift Aid for donations made in the last 4 years, please fill in the form below:

 Gift Aid is a cost effective way of giving to charities such as the Club.

-Our thanks to Noel Kelleway, VP & Past 1st XV Captain for his assistance in preparing these
+Thanks to the late great Noel Kelleway, former VP & Past 1st XV Captain for his assistance in preparing these

 MEMBER DONATIONS VIA GIFT AID